alospeaks/cisco-dc-automation/LabGuide/section-3-1-gitlab.md

   2. `cd training`
   3. `cd nxtoolkit`
   4. `touch README.md`
-3. Follow the instructions from the gitlab site to create a new repository by cloning it.
+3. Follow the instructions from the gitlab site to put our nxtoolkit directory under git version control.
 4. Do not copy and paste everything at once.
 Do line by line.
 5. For git commit command, use -m flag.  `git commit -m 'your message'`
 5. Modify the first line as follows.
 Add your username and password to the url ..hemakuma:cisco123@